Ryan Beatty: Dreaming of David and musical hiatus (2019–2022)

-Calico (2023–present)
+Calico (2023–2024)

 On March 15, after a series of Instagram posts and the launch of his new website, Beatty announced his third studio album, Calico, would be released April 28, 2023.
 The lead single, "Ribbons", was released the following Friday.
 On April 4, Beatty announced that a live arrangement would be available on his YouTube the following day.
 Coinciding with the release of the live version, a limited edition vinyl single featuring both studio and live versions of the song was made available for pre-order.
 With the release of the album came a short film under the same name, containing music videos for the album's first three songs.

 Calico was well received with critics calling the album "a transformative step for the visionary singer-songwriter, an intimate and admirable embrace" and "arguably his best work to date."
-A five date North American concert tour titled "California in Every Color" was announced on May 2, with a five date international leg of the tour being announced on July 18.
-The tour ran from September 13 to 23, with the international leg being canceled in early October due to logistical issues.
+A five date North American concert tour titled "California in Every Color" was announced on May 2, with a five date international leg of the tour being announced on July 18.The tour ran from September 13 to 23, with the international leg being canceled in early October due to logistical issues.
 Live versions of album tracks "Bruises Off the Peach" and "White Teeth" were made available on his YouTube on May 19, 2023 and June 15, 2023 respectively.
 His "Calico Tour" ran from February 15 to March 15, 2024.
 Beatty co-wrote four songs on Beyoncé's Cowboy Carter album,"Protector", "Bodyguard", "Just For Fun, and "II Hands II Heaven" which was released on March 29, 2024.

+Sweet Fortune (2026–present)

+In May 2026, Beatty was announced as part of the lineups for the 2026 All Things Go and Austin City Limits music festivals.
+On June 1, he announced via Instagram that his fourth studio album, Sweet Fortune, would be released on June 26, 2026.
+The album's lead single, "Secret Language", was released on June 5, 2026 accompanied with a music video directed by Rhys Scarabosio.
+The album features songwriting, and backing vocal contributions from Clairo.